Meet the board

 Deputy Chair – Maria Wilton AM

 Maria Wilton’s experience in the investment industry spans thirty years.
-Maria is currently the Chair of the Industry Advisory Board of the Australian Centre of Financial Studies, a Member of the Chartered Financial Analyst (CFA) Advocacy Council and National Chair of the CFA Society Diversity Committee.
-Maria’s former roles include Managing Director and Chair of Franklin Templeton Investments Australia, Senior Director of International Advisory Services, Director roles at Melbourne Water, the Transport Accident Commission, the National Breast Cancer Foundation and Victoria Legal Aid (VLA) and Chair of the VLA Audit Committee.
+Maria is a member of the global Board of Governors of the Chartered Financial Analyst (CFA) Institute, a Member of the Australian CFA Advocacy Council and National Chair of the CFA Society Diversity Committee.
+She is a Director of Victorian Funds Management Corporation.
+Maria was formerly Managing Director and Chair of Franklin Templeton Investments Australia and has been a Director at Melbourne Water, the Transport Accident Commission, the National Breast Cancer Foundation and Victoria Legal Aid (VLA) and Chair of the VLA Audit Committee.

 Maria holds a bachelor of economics from the University of Tasmania and is a Chartered Financial Analyst (CFA) charterholder.